PrimeTimeTran/turbo-ship/content/Articles/1.vue/vue-1-fundamentals/index.md

 ---
 createdAt: 2023-10-28
 title: Fundamentals
-description: Fundamentals
+description: Vue Fundamentals
 ---
 # Vue Fundamentals

-Concepts you'll use on day one. :inline{value='hello world'}
+Concepts you'll use on day one.

 ## Components